Critical Moments in Executive Coaching Understanding the Coaching Process through Research and Evidence-Based Theory

 Critical Moments in Executive Coaching examines the change process supported by workplace and executive coaching, making use of empirical evidence from the study of a range of real coaching conversations and coaching relationships.
 It is both a complete handbook that for the first time gives access to a global qualitative research base in the field of executive coaching, and a look behind the scenes into the practice of both inexperienced and experienced coaches, their clients and their commissioners.

 Erik de Haan allows the reader access to the wealth of Ashridge empirical research in this field to date, alongside prominent research groups around the world.
-The book provides practitioners with a range of suggestions for their contracts, backed up by qualitative and narrative research.
+This book provides practitioners with a range of suggestions for their contracts, backed up by qualitative and narrative research.
 It looks at what research is already telling us about the value of coaching conversations and the impact of critical ‘moments of change’ in coaching, from the perspectives of coaches, clients, stakeholders and sponsors.
 The detailed research findings outlined in the book are supplemented throughout by case studies and snapshots of coaching moments as well as practical advice and insights for those working in the field.
 The book also brings forward innovative new models and concepts for coaches which have emerged from research.

-Critical Moments in Executive Coaching offers an evidence and research-based approach that will be of great interest to coaches in practice and in training, students of both undergraduate and graduate coaching programs and those who supervise and commission coaching.
+Critical Moments in Executive Coaching offers an evidence and research-based approach that will be of great interest to coaches in practice and in training, students of both undergraduate and graduate coaching programmes and those who supervise and commission coaching.

 'Unraveling the coaching process is a major and ongoing challenge with regard to coaching professionalization and its empirical coverage.
 This is where Erik de Haan’s brilliant new book makes an important contribution.
 It combines his personal experiences as Director of the Ashridge Centre for Coaching with results from recent process-oriented studies as well as his own qualitative research on critical moments in coaching.
 In a clear and careful way, De Haan describes overlaps and differences in the perspectives of coaches, clients and sponsors.
 All rounded up by impressive insights into actual coaching sessions and practical guidance for inexperienced as well as experienced coaches.
 I also highly recommend this book as groundwork for supervision in coaching.'-Patrizia M. Ianiro-Dahm, professor in Work, Organizational and Health Psychology at the University of Applied Sciences, Bonn-Rhein-Sieg, Germany